 Most children in the slums in Hyderabad are studying in small private schools near their homes.
-The fees for the schools work out to almost Rs 15000 per year per child on an average including the cost of books and uniforms.
-Families that face an income shock due to the death of the main bread winner, serious health issue for one of the family members or desertion by the spouse, are often unable to afford the fees and the children are pulled out of school.
+The fees for the schools work out to almost Rs 18000 per year per child on an average, including the cost of books and uniforms.
+Families face an income shock when there is death of the main breadwinner, or there are serious health issues for any of the family members or desertion by the spouse, and are often unable to afford the fees and the children are pulled out of school.
 After the last two Covid years, schools have also drastically increased the fees making it much more difficult for the parents to educate their children.

 - Children are selected based on evaluation of the financial position of the family.
 Orphan Children, Single parent families, families that are undergoing financial hardships due to illness, disability or death are selected.

-- School fees are paid for both girls and boys largely from classes IV to X with preference given to older children.
+- School fees are paid for both girls and boys, largely from classes IV to X with preference given to older children.

-- Mentoring sessions are held with the children to inculcate habits of reading, increase general awareness, STEM education, problem solving skills and communication.
+- Mentoring sessions are held from July to February for the children in 9th and 10th grades to inculcate life skills and soft skills.
 For more information on Mentoring, Click Here

-- The children are also taken for a picnic every year.
+- The children are also taken for a field trip/ picnic every year.

 - If you would like to donate to our program, please click here